 The use of inferior building materials can cause significant problems, such as windows that leak or fail to perform and function adequately, even when properly installed.
 Window leaks can result from many things including, rough framing not being flush with outside at openings, improperly flashed windows, improperly applied building paper, window frame racked during storage/moving, lack of sheet metal drip edge above window header, etc. Common manufacturer problems with building materials can include deteriorating flashing, building paper, waterproofing membranes, asphalt roofing shingles, particle board, inferior drywall and other wall products used in wet and/or damp areas, such as bathrooms and laundry rooms.

 Poor quality workmanship can result in a long list of defects.
 A typical example is water infiltration through some portion of the building structure, which may create an environment for the growth of mold.
 Other problems include cracks in foundations or walls, dry rotting of wood, electrical and mechanical problems, plumbing leaks, or pest infestation.

 Expansive soil conditions are typical in California and Colorado, as well as other parts of the country.
 Many houses are built on hills or other areas where it is difficult to provide a stable foundation.
 A lack of a solid foundation may result in cracked foundations or floor slabs and other damage to the building.
 If subsurface conditions are not properly compacted and prepared for adequate drainage, it is likely the property will experience problems such as improperly settling to the ground (subsidence), the structure moving or shifting, flooding and in many cases more severe problems such as landslides.

-Construction defects can result in a monumental damage.
+Construction defects can result in monumental damage.
 They can also go unnoticed for a long period of time.
 These facts make disputes surrounding construction defects complicated to manage.
-Contact a local attorney for a free initial case assessment to learn how they can help you construct an effective claim.
+For this reason, it's a good idea to consult with a local housing and construction defects attorney to learn how they can help you construct an effective claim.